Skip to content

 Turning Off with an Electronic Ignition (Wall Switch or Remote)

 Turning off your gas fireplace correctly not only helps conserve gas but also ensures safe operation and prevents any lingering heat from causing issues.
-Now, let’s cover a few common troubleshooting tips if you experience any issues while using your gas fireplace.
+For those planning a new purchase, our cost gas fireplace calculator gives you a clear estimate before you buy.

 Common Gas Fireplace Troubleshooting Tips